 Personal Demographic Information:

 You’ll notice that we ask for some personal demographic details for each employee like address, phone number, SSN and date of birth.
 These fields are not required during your census upload, but proactively including them will save you and your employee time in the future.
 Employees will have the opportunity during the onboarding process to not only confirm existing details, but also personal data left off of the census.
 Administrators and employees can both make any changes and update their profile data in real time during the onboarding process.
 Please see our employee facing instructions on creating your Rippling account and onboarding as an existing employee for the first time here.

 - Street Line 2

 In the event that we find any errors in your employee table, the system will not allow you to move on until these have been resolved.
 Any errors will be highlighted in red and those in orange are simply warnings calling your attention to our recommended data entry best practices.
 Please watch the following video walkthrough on uploading your employee census and troubleshooting common issues here.

 Invite your employees to Rippling

-We recommend doing this as soon as possible.
+We recommend doing this at least three weeks prior to your first payroll.
 Employees will have a chance to review their personal details and access any apps you’ve finished setting up in Rippling.